How To Nail Your Christmas & Fairy Lights Photography

 2. Add Some Extra Lighting To Your Setting

-You can try adding extra lights (other than the fairy lights) to the scene if the contrast seems too high and you wish to soften it up.
+Add extra lights (other than the fairy lights) to the scene if the contrast seems too high and you wish to soften it up.
 Introduce another source of light if things aren’t working out that well.
-For instance, an additional light source from the side can add more crispiness, warmth, and softness to your Christmas Light Photography scene!
+For instance, an additional light source from the side can add more crispiness, warmth, and softness to your Christmas Light Photography scene.

 3. Keep The Aperture Low

 Keep the aperture low and go for a shallow depth of field.
 By doing this, you’ll be able to create a blurry light feel, also known as a ‘bokeh’.
 And just like that, you can click some beautiful Christmas masterpieces even if you do not feel like leaving your warm and cozy home to go out!
 Wasn’t so hard, was it?

 Gorgeous Fairy Light Settings

 Since there are many different ways by which you can try & experiment with clicking pictures using fairy lights, here are some beautiful ideas if Christmas woke that creative genius in you and you feel like getting a bit extra creative & unique this holiday season.